whereismybugfix/wikiless/README.md

 # Disclaimer

-I'm not the original author of Wikiless project.
+I'm, [@whereismybugfix](https://github.com/whereismybugfix), not the original author of Wikiless project.
 This is a clone of the original Wikiless repository on Codeberg, [orenom/wikiless](https://codeberg.org/orenom/wikiless), which is no longer available.

 There are only a few forks of this wonderful project existing on GitHub so I decided to preserve and maintain it.